Nswooten/never-enough-thyme-front-end/README.md

 # [Never Enough Thyme](https://never-enough-thyme.netlify.app/)
 Meet Never Enough Thyme, your new best friend in the garden!

-This React-App allows you to create your a garden bed while also specifying the dimensions.
+This React-App allows you to create a garden bed while also specifying the dimensions.
 Once created, you can add seeds to your garden bed which automatically space themselves based on the manufactures recommended row/plant spacing.

 ## Getting Started